radio412/sunblade/README.md

 The sun position then uses the date/time to position the sun in the scene using suncalc.js

 Built using Three alpha 0.87

+If you have a WebGL enabled browser, see it working at https://radio412.github.io/sunblade/index.html